mirnylab/microcompartments/README.md

 Additionally, the examples directory contains data from short, small runs as examples, along with the commands (with command line options) used to run the simulations.

+### Running microcompartment simulations ###
+To run steady-state simulations simulations in the compartment/microcompartment configuration used to model the *Dag1* locus, provide the configuration files as inputs in the command line. e.g.: python compSim.py comppath=dag1/comps.dat microcomppath=dag1/microcompsAnaTelo.dat

+Other parameters can be set/changed by command line inputs as well.
+For more details: python compSim.py ?

+M-to-G1 simulations of the *Dag1* locus are run similarly (with the addition of an input for CTCF positions): python m-to-g1_transition.py comppath=dag1/comps.dat microcomppath=dag1/microcompsAnaTelo.dat ctcfpath=dag1/ctcf.dat

 ### Additional notes ###
 Code will run from directory without additional setup (provided that polychrom and OpenMM are also installed).
 Simulations were originally run on GPUs on machines running Ubuntu 22.04.5 OS.